Preparing Children in Times of Crisis

 We want them to be KIDS.
 Not to deal with adult concerns, adult issues, adult responsibilities.

-However there will be times in life where we can’t keep our children in a little bubble of safety and protection.
-We recently had some severe weather in our area (Hurricane Irma) and it required our children to have knowledge and the ability to prepare in the event that the storm got to a point where their safety could be in jeopardy.
+A couple of years ago we had some severe weather in our area (Hurricane Irma) and it required our children to have the knowledge and the ability to prepare in the event that the storm got to a point where their safety could be in jeopardy.